andersonreisoares/academic-cv/content/authors/admin/_index.md

 ---

 Anderson Soares is a Remote Sensing Data Scientist at Cognizant/Bayer Cropscience.
 His research interests include remote sensing, geospatial analysis and time series analysis.
 He is currently a technical lead in Bayer Cropsicence.

+Hi, I`m a Remote Sensing Data Scientist with a Master of Science degree in Geodetic Sciences and Geoinformation Technology (UFPE, 2015) and PhD in Remote Sensing (INPE, 2019).

+I have experience with remote sensing vegetation analysis using optical remote sensing datasets like, LANDSAT, Sensintel, Planet, CBERS and Venus products.
+Currently, I'm focused on spatio temporal analysis using such datasets to extract and deliver insights for agronomic practices.
+Moreover, I have experience with spatial analysis and automation with Python using geopandas, pandas, gdal, rasterio, pysal.

+I`m curious and study many topics, including AI (Artificial Intelligence), Python, Google Earth Engine, Geospatial data automation, Earth observation Big Data, Time Series Analysis and Radiometric and Atmospheric corrections.
 {style="text-align: justify;"}